 This would get annoying – He was in Kindergarten – 5-year-olds can go to the bathroom by themselves at this age!

 But then I remember his history: Brought to us at 8-months-old.
 Very ill and congested.
 A diaper rash the size of the diaper.
 Unable to even roll over.
 And screaming if I left his sight or if a door was simply closed in the room.
 (My baby was seriously neglected, constantly being left in a car seat in another room by himself during drug binges.)

 I have been reading The Connected Child: Bring hope and healing to your adoptive family.

 I’m now on Chapter 4 (“Disarming the Fear Response with Felt Safety”) which details the many ways to help a child feel safe.
 This chapter had an overwhelming number of tips and techniques on creating an environment of “felt safety” especially in regard to schedules and avoiding tantrums – the best chapter so far.

 As far as a child’s fear of being alone, I found these:

 - Be approachable – Getting down and talking at a child’s level can help build trust so that a child can share what’s really going on with them

-- Honor your child’s emotions – As tempting as it is, I should never tell my JD that “A Kindergartner should go to the bathroom without Mommy having to watch.”
-He has a fear that I should acknowledge.
+- Honor your child’s emotions – As tempting as it is, a parent should never tell a child that “A Kindergartner should go to the bathroom without Mommy having to watch.”
+A child has a fear that a parent should acknowledge.